 With all this ease, convenience and simplicity, what could possibly go wrong?
 Actually, a couple of negative things can happen if you’re not careful and responsible.

 Let’s say that you’ve whittled your checking account balance down to $50 by being a little too swipe-happy with your debit card.
 Now a $100 bill payment also hits your account, maybe one you scheduled with the payee in advance or because you wrote a check.
 One of two things will happen now, and possibly both.

 Your bank might not honor that $100 payment.
 It will effectively tell the payee, “Sorry.
 That money’s not there,” and decline to pay it.
 You can avoid this if your bank offers overdraft protection and if you also have a savings account or line of credit there.
 They’ll transfer the money from one of those accounts to cover your “whoops” so the payee will still get its money.
-Most banks charge an extra fee for this courtesy, however.
+Many banks charge fees for this courtesy, however.

 Otherwise, not only is a declined payment embarrassing, but it’s almost certainly going to cost you some of that $50 you still had left in your checking account.
-Your bank will hit you with an overdraft fee.
+Your bank will hit you with an overdraft fee, although many banks are phasing those out.
 Bankrate did a study in 2019 and found that the average fee for overdrawing your account was $33.36, and some banks will charge you a “returned check” fee on top of that, effectively making you pay for their inconvenience in having to deny the payment.
 That fee can run about the same amount.